FAIR Fine Art Checklist

 • List the photographer, title if known, current measurements, any paperwork dimensions, and whether the full-sheet claim comes from the print, a label, a certificate, or a prior seller listing.

 • Do not assume trimmed means fake, damaged beyond appraisal, or automatically worth less.
-It changes the object facts, but specialists still compare print date, process, edition structure, provenance, and condition.
+It changes the object facts; the appraiser still compares print date, process, edition structure, provenance, and condition.

 • If you are unsure whether the borders are hidden by framing or permanently missing, say so plainly and send the frame-package photos with the print images.